solana-foundation/developer-content/CONTRIBUTING.md

 ## Content types

 This repo contains multiple different types of developer content records.
-Each grouping of records (called a "content type") serve a different purpose and are handled differently when displayed in the UI of `solana.com`.
+Each grouping of records (called a "content type") serves a different purpose and is handled differently when displayed in the UI of `solana.com`.

 Below is a table describing each active content type group, including the